I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The story of the villain on the run was a sensation.
-He was, of course, spotted at numerous widely separated place at the same time, but police started to look inept in their failure to track him down.
+He was, of course, spotted at numerous widely separated places at the same time, and police started to look inept in their failure to track him down.

 He had a few narrow escapes, but his trusty revolver proved up to the task of deterring pursuers.
-Eventually, he settled on the anonymity of London in the company of Mrs. Thompson.
-In the capital he set himself up as a dealer in musical instruments, but his real occupation was burglary.
+Eventually, he moved to the anonymity of London in the company of Mrs. Thompson.
+In the capital, he set himself up as a dealer in musical instruments, but his real occupation was burglary.

 His businesses flourished and he was able to buy two adjoining houses in Greenwich; one for himself and Thompson, and one for Mrs. Peace and son Willie.
 Cozy.